 - If damage forces you to cancel bookings, income loss protection may help

 For busy Airbnb hosts, this reduces some immediate risks of welcoming guests into an investment property.
-But AirCover is not insurance, and the gaps matter.
+AirCover is a host protection program, not a traditional insurance policy.
+Understanding the difference helps hosts know when each one applies.

 AirCover only applies when your property is actively booked on Airbnb.
 If the home sits vacant between stays and suffers storm damage, fire damage, or vandalism, there’s no coverage.